AdamGustavsson/dataLayerMCP/README.md

 - `getGa4Hits` - Returns array of GA4 tracking events from **attached tab** (resets on page navigation)
 - `getMetaPixelHits` - Returns array of Meta Pixel tracking events from **attached tab** (resets on page navigation)
 - `getNewGTMPreviewEvents` - Returns NEW events from any open **Tag Assistant tab** (tracks last event number, no caching)
+- `getSchemaMarkup` - Extracts all JSON-LD and microdata schema markup from **attached tab** for SEO analysis

-**Pro tip**: Combine with BrowserMCP to have the agent control the page by clicking around and check the dataLayer changes, GA4 events, Meta Pixel events, and GTM preview data being updated!
+**Pro tip**: Combine with BrowserMCP to have the agent control the page by clicking around and check the dataLayer changes, GA4 events, Meta Pixel events, GTM preview data, and schema markup being updated!

-That's it — you now have global, one-click, LLM-accessible access to any page's `window.dataLayer`, GA4 tracking events, Meta Pixel tracking events, and GTM preview data from any Cursor project!
+That's it — you now have global, one-click, LLM-accessible access to any page's `window.dataLayer`, GA4 tracking events, Meta Pixel tracking events, GTM preview data, and schema markup from any Cursor project!

-This MCP server includes a Chrome extension that communicates with the server, extracts `window.dataLayer` from the browser, monitors GA4 and Meta Pixel network requests, scrapes GTM preview data from Tag Assistant, and forwards all data to the MCP server for AI access.
+This MCP server includes a Chrome extension that communicates with the server, extracts `window.dataLayer` from the browser, monitors GA4 and Meta Pixel network requests, scrapes GTM preview data from Tag Assistant, extracts schema markup (JSON-LD and microdata), and forwards all data to the MCP server for AI access.
 The extension communicates with the server via WebSocket (`ws://localhost:57321`).